zumbalogy/command_search/README.md

   closures and side effects.
   This happens before any other parsing or searching steps.
   Keys that are strings will be converted into a regex that is case insensitive, respects word boundaries, and does not alias quoted sections of the query.
+Note that, for aliasing purposes, specifying and comparing query parts are treated as whole words, so `{ 'foo' => 'bar' }` will not effect the query `baz:foo`.
   Regex keys will be used as is, but respect user quotations unless the regex matches the quotes.
-A query can be altered before being passed to CommandSearch to sidestep limitations.
+A query can be altered before being passed to CommandSearch to sidestep any limitation.

 An example setup for searching a Foo class in MongoDB:
 ```ruby